Traditional Arts Apprenticeships

 Before applying, discuss your application with Maggie Holtzberg, Program Manager for Folk and Traditional Arts.

-Create an individual user profile for the master artist on Mass Cultural Council’s online grant application system.
+Create an individual user profile for the mentor artist on Mass Cultural Council’s online grants management system.

 Log-in to access the online application.
-The master artist and the apprentice must submit one application together.
-The master artist may elect to share the username/password with the apprentice, so each has access to the online application.
+The mentor artist and the apprentice must submit one application together.
+The mentor artist may elect to share the username/password with the apprentice, so each has access to the online application.

 Questions?
 Contact Maggie Holtzberg, Ph.D. at 617-858-2713.